 As well as outreach to local communities through the internet, SUME seeks opportunities to inform policy on management to conserve ecosystems through sustainable use of their components.
 To this effect, members of SUME are working with the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), and we also encourage attention to the European Charters (see right column here) which make appropriate recommendations for governments as well as practitioners.

-A Regional Meeting of SUME will be held with European Sustainable Use Group in Karlovac, Croatia, during 23-25 April 2019.
+The network for conserving ecosystems through sustainable use launched with 22 languages when Ambassador Andrew Dalgleish pressed the button at Aquatika in Croatia on 23 April 2019.
+This was part of a Regional Meeting of SUME, which was held with European Sustainable Use Group in Karlovac, Croatia, during 23-25 April 2019.
 See the Croatia Meeting page for details.

 SUME met in Lima, Peru